patKilcullen/Balderdash/NOTES.md

-LAST UPDATE: All public games and all users games
+LAST UPDATE: Accept usr/score.... make sure its updating correctly... also, handleAccept should also reload state.... to that

 WHAT TO DO:
 get all users games=> do this in api or thunk? (can now do it through user...)